Dekermanjian/Portfolio/Software Development/Readme.md

 # Welcome to the Software Development section of my portfolio

-In this section I the software that I have developed:
+In this section I share the software that I have developed:
 - Metabolomics Software Catalog (MSCAT) [MSCAT](https://mscat.metabolomicsworkbench.org/)